Running the build command#

 _site directory to a web server, and you're done.

 Once the site is compiled there is nothing to configure or worry about.

 FTP and File Managers#

-_site directory to the web server, usually in the
+directory to the web server's public document root, which is usually the

 GitHub Pages - Manually#